Department-of-Administrative-Affairs/DM-CS-2-answers/README.md

 # DM-CS-2-answers

-This is a repository to store mutualised past paper solutions and other material for DM and CS modules in second year.
+This is a repository to store mutualised past paper solutions and other material for DM and CS modules in second year.:

+# Closed folders
+Until at least the 7th of May, the following folders will no longer accept submissions:

+* CS258 _Databases_

 # Contributing